I just found out I wrote a worthless check. What does this mean?

-You can resolve your case by paying the check and all fees prior to an arrest by cash, money order, cashier's check, or debit/credit card (convenience fee may apply).
+You can resolve your case by paying the check and all fees prior to an arrest by cash, money order or cashier's check.
+To pay by debit/credit card (convenience fee may apply), please click here to make an online payment.
 No personal checks accepted.
 When submitting a money order or cashier's check, please send to the address below and include defendant's name and case number:

 District Attorney’s Worthless Check Unit

 801 Richard Arrington Jr. Blvd.
 N, Suite 107

 Birmingham, AL 35203